Paying income tax makes many people feel like they're feeding their cake to a monster that always wants a bigger slice.

 Granted, it's our duty as citizens (or as resident aliens) to file and pay income taxes each year.
 But that doesn't mean that anyone should pay more than his or her fair share.
 The U.S. tax system leaves it to each of us to assess our own taxes based on our income, adjustments, and deductions.
 This is cause for neither anguish nor celebration; it's just the price we pay, in effort and dollars, to live here.
 The annual question we all wish were more easily resolved, though, is, How much do I have to pay?

 In the following pages we'll deal with some of the different tax situations that you may run into on your way to the better life.
-Most people make the transition in stages: The vast majority start off by working at a steady job to stash nest-egg money . . . later, some aspiring homesteaders may work for two employers, or hold a regular job and dabble in self-employment on the side, to earn money faster . . . and the ultimate goal, of course, is to establish and run a successful home business.
+Most people make the transition in stages: The vast majority start off by working at a steady job to stash nest-egg money.
+Later, some aspiring homesteaders may work for two employers, or hold a regular job and dabble in self-employment on the side, to earn money faster.
+The ultimate goal, of course, is to establish and run a successful home business.

 We've done our best to make this primer on figuring and filing your taxes simple, but we're sensitive to the fact that many of you may decide that we've failed.
-The first piece of damning evidence is that, before you even so much as raise a pencil, you're going to have to read everything in this mini-manual—obscure terms and all—that has so much as a chance of relating to your particular tax situation.
+The first piece of damning evidence is that, before you even so much as raise a pencil, you're going to have to read everything in this mini-manual — obscure terms and all — that may or may not have relevance to your particular tax situation.
 Once you've done that, though, and gained a general grasp of which tax factors may apply to you, we think you'll find our approach to tax preparation easier to use, and more conveniently organized, than the IRS's.
-And perhaps you'll also take heart in knowing that our mini-manual is 10 pages long—and the IRS manual (Publication 17, "Your Federal Income Tax") is 180 pages.
+And perhaps you'll also take heart in knowing that our mini-manual is less than a tenth as long as than the IRS manual (Publication 17, "Your Federal Income Tax"), which is 180 pages.

 We suggest this course of action: First, read the following sections on "Record Keeping" and "The Code and the Law."
 Then move on and quickly read all the major sections that seem to apply to your particular situation.
 After that initial reading, go back and place a small check mark next to each area you need to investigate further.
 And finally, read any of the sidebars that seem to apply to those issues, or request the appropriate information from your regional IRS form center, or do both.
 Then you'll be ready to prepare your 1984 taxes (and plan for 1985) to your best possible advantage.